 Find out more about values-based recruitment and the NHS Constitution for England, the core values that underpin the NHS.

-Why choose an integrated foundation year?
+Why choose an integrated preparatory year?

-This integrated, preparatory course is suitable for applicants with a wide range of backgrounds and qualifications who, for a variety of reasons, may not feel ready to begin study at undergraduate level.
+This integrated preparatory course is suitable for applicants with a wide range of backgrounds and qualifications who, for a variety of reasons, may not feel ready to begin study at undergraduate level.